canokeys/canokey-documentation/content/userguide/OpenPGP.md

 gpg: selecting card failed: No such device
 gpg: OpenPGP card not available: No such device
 ```
-Check that you have Firefox opened and you are using Windows or installed opensc in Linux.
+Check that you have browser (include electron and thunderbird) opened and you are using Windows or installed opensc in Linux.

-If you are sure, you can enter "Firefox > Preferences > Privacy&Security > Certificates" and you can see "OpenSC Smartcard framework".
-You can click on it and click "unload" or just uninstall opensc (Linux only) and it will be fixed.
+If you are sure, just uninstall opensc (Linux only) and it will be fixed.
+Or if it's firefox, you can enter "Firefox > Preferences > Privacy&Security > Certificates" and you can see "OpenSC Smartcard framework".
+You can click on it and click "unload"